dustinpfister/blog_posts/_posts/threejs-grouping-mesh-objects.md

 ### Version numbers matter

 I also often try to mention that three.js is a project where the version number matters a great deal, in this post I am using [three.js r91](https://github.com/mrdoob/three.js/tree/r91).

+### The source code examples in this post are on Github

+The source code examples that I am writing about in this post can be found in [my test threejs Github Repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-grouping-mesh-objects).

 ## 1 - Basic Mesh Group example in three.js